Learning-with-the-bois/Deep-Learning-with-Python/Notes/README.md

 * Inception blocks

 By choosing a topology, you constrain your **space of possibilities** to a specific series of tensor operations, mapping the input data to output data.

+### Loss functions and optimizers

+Once the architecture is defined, you will have to choose 2 more things:

+* **Loss function:** Quantity that will be minimized during training.
+Measure of success of the task.
+* **Optimizer:** Determines howthe networkwill be updated based on the loss function.
+Implements a specific variant of [stochastic gradient descent](#stochastic-gradient-descent).